 Each of the 5 Topics within a course module/unit contains a discussion forum.
 The forum is led by one or two tutors, who will post an opening discussion question.
 The discussions are designed for two purposes:

 First to help deepen your understanding of the academic issues covered in the Topic, by amplifying the material contained in the resources found in the Topic and exchanging experiences between students and with the tutors.

-Second to help prepare for the assignment – the unit assignment requires you to answer questions relating to the information presented as relevant to the learning objectives, as well as to take a critical approach to the information and to support your answer with references.
+Second to help prepare for the assignment – the module assignment requires you to answer questions relating to the information presented as relevant to the learning objectives, as well as to take a critical approach to the information and to support your answer with references.